South Orange, New Jersey: Parks and recreation

-The township has a municipal swimming pool open to all residents.
+The village has a municipal swimming pool open to all residents.
 In most area communities, municipal pool memberships are restricted or costly, but the pool in South Orange was built on land willed by a wealthy resident to the town for common use and under the terms of the deal the pool had to remain inexpensive for the residents.
 Residents may purchase an annual pass for a fee of $35, which provides access to the South Orange Community Pool and full access to all other community facilities and programs; non-residents may use the pool for a small fee on a per visit basis on a guest pass that must be purchased by a resident.
 The original pool, built in the 1920s, is among the first free community pools to be built in the United States, and was replaced by an Olympic-size pool in 1972.

 The South Orange River Greenway is currently under construction.
 The River Greenway will be a promenade for bicyclists and pedestrians that will connect part of West Third Street in South Orange with West Parker Avenue in Maplewood.
 Several abandoned buildings will be removed near the South Orange Department of Public Works facility to make way for the River Greenway.

+Parks in the village include Grove Park, New Waterlands Park, Flood's Hill, Cameron Field and Farrell Field.